patrickhaug/rvv-website-proxy/docs/github-actions.md

 - Preview - Deploy the `preview` website version used by Editor with unplublished content.
 - Release - Deploy the `live` website version used by customers with plublished content.

-This project follows the Continuous Delivery approach.
-Since it represents the website codebase that should be stable.
-Merge to `master` generates a new deployment.
+This project follows the GitFlow.

+staging > deploys staging
+master  > deploys preview/live